spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 ---
 title: Request to data object
 weight: 5
 ---

-Next to manually creating, creating data objects it is also possible to create a data object by the values given in the request.
+Next to manually creating, creating data objects, it is also possible to create a data object by the values given in the request.

-For example let's say you to a POST request to an endpoint with the following data:
+For example, let's say you send a POST request to an endpoint with the following data:

 ```json
 {